fassko/fassko.github.io/Content/blog/solidity-delegatecall-proxy-pattern.md

 ---
-date: 2022-07-22 00:00
+date: 2022-07-29 00:00
 title: Mistery revealed about delegatecall in Solidity
 tags: Solidity, web3, proxy, delegatecall
-description:
+description: This time we will talk about the critical lower-level function `delegatecall`.
+It is widely used in a proxy pattern, for instance, when using [OpenZepplin upgrades pattern](https://docs.openzeppelin.com/upgrades-plugins/1.x/proxies).
+Essentially this function executes code in another contract but uses data from the caller concept.
+Let's dig deeper and explore more.
 ---

-This time we will talk about a critical lower-level function `delegatecall`.
+This time we will talk about the critical lower-level function `delegatecall`.
 It is widely used in a proxy pattern, for instance, when using [OpenZepplin upgrades pattern](https://docs.openzeppelin.com/upgrades-plugins/1.x/proxies).
 Essentially this function executes code in another contract but uses data from the caller concept.
 Let's dig deeper and explore more.

 ## Storage clash